NA approves 27th Constitutional Amendment with two-thirds majority

-NA begins clause-by-clause voting on 27th Constitutional Amendment
+NA takes up 27th Constitutional Amendment

 Earlier, Federal Law Minister Azam Nazeer Tarar presented the draft of the 27th Constitutional Amendment in the National Assembly stating that the Senate had passed the bill with a two-thirds majority.